bohdanabadi/doroha-simulator/README.md

 # Doroha-Simulator

 ## Introduction or Overview
-The Doroha-Simulator is a dynamic car/journey simulation project that visualizes the movement of vehicles from one point to another across a segment of Kyiv's map.
+The Doroha-Simulator is a dynamic car/journey simulation project that simulates the movement of vehicles from one point to another across a segment of Kyiv's map.
 It uniquely integrates the display of system metrics alongside the simulation, offering an insight into the application's performance in real-time.
 The entire process is automated, with no user input required, showcasing a blend of engineering and creative visualization.

 ## Motivation
 This project was embarked upon as a personal endeavor to enhance my engineering skills and to tackle the challenges I've encountered with traditional data structures and algorithm-style interviews.
 Inspired by a blog from the [pragmatic engineer](https://blog.pragmaticengineer.com/an-educational-side-project/), and driven by my own experiences, the Doroha-Simulator represents a step forward in my journey as a developer, merging practical application with continuous learning.